Skip to main content

 The taxable part is the percentage of the subtotal to be used for calculating the tax amount.
 It's usually 100% but there are a few exceptions.
 For example, in Texas the taxable base is 80% for SaaS products.

-When including the tax_id parameter, Quaderno will automatically check its validity and apply the reverse_charge status when needed.
+When including the tax_id parameter on your API calls to /tax_rates/calculate, Quaderno will automatically check its validity and apply the reverse_charge status when needed.

 -u YOUR_API_KEY:x